Wigder/shizen/README.md

-# Non-generative Textual Style Transfer
+# Non-Generative Textual Style Transfer
 This is the implementation of my dissertation, written in part fulfilment for my bachelor's degree at the University of York in the UK.
 See [_report.pdf_](report.pdf) for the write-up.
 In short, I come up with a simple non-generative novel mechanism based on doc2vec that performs textual style transfer.
 The code published here comprises the content illustrated solely under section 2.4 within [_report.pdf_](report.pdf).
 Other content is not included.

 See the table below, extracted from the report, for a demonstration of the capabilities of the developed method: